OWASP/AppSecDC2019/volunteer/volunteer_info.md

 ## Preparing for the Conference
 * REGISTER: It is critical that you register.
 Discount codes will be distributed to volunteers.

 * BOOK HOTEL: OWASP has a room block for Global AppSec DC 2019.
-To book a room at the conference hotel [please use this link](https://book.passkey.com/gt/217380196?gtid=bc2f9118845f0d602d77268b91d69497) and be sure to mention "OWASP" to receive the special discounted rate.
+To book a room at the conference hotel use the link above.

 * Conference Passes include: Coffee and lunch on Thursday, September 12th & Friday, September 13th, access to the conference talks & expo area, social events, and conference activities.